Table of Contents

 - Why It’s a Problem: The filling may not set properly without the correct proportions of thickening agents.

-- Solution: For no-bake versions, use ingredients like gelatin or agar-agar for structure.
+- Solution: For no-bake versions, use gelatin or agar-agar for structure.

 Can I Use a Different Sweetener?

-Yes, you can substitute honey or maple syrup with agave nectar, coconut sugar, or even erythritol for a sugar-free option.
+For a sugar-free option, you can substitute honey or maple syrup with agave nectar, coconut sugar, or even erythritol.
 Adjust the quantity based on sweetness levels.

 How Long Does It Last in the Fridge?